The Hartford AARP Home Insurance: 2026 California Review & Rates

 -

 Personal property coverage helps replace her damaged refrigerator, microwave, and some furniture.
-Because she opted for “new-for-old” coverage, she gets replacement of the newer models, not just the depreciated values.
+Because she opted for “new-for-old” coverage, she gets replacement by newer models, not just depreciated values.

 -

-Loss of use coverage helps pay for a hotel stay for two nights and extra meals while repairs are underway.
+Loss of use coverage helps pay for two nights in a hotel and additional meals while repairs are underway.

 -